 - Crema: or cream; the foam with a creamy texture that formed on top of the Espresso

-Espresso drinking is always served in small amounts.
-Because this beverage gives a stronger coffee kick.
-But this is dependent from person to person.
+Espresso drinking is always served in small amounts because this beverage gives a stronger coffee kick; this depends, subjectively, on the drinker.

 Hot water added in Espresso, to adjust its taste, is called Caffè Americano or simply Americano.
 It was said that the American GIs first introduced this during WW2 when they visited Europe, thus the origin of the coffee name (Wikipedia).